apache/maven-wrapper/src/site/markdown/index.md

 via wget or curl on *nix, or PowerShell on Windows, then call the original `mvn`/`mvn.cmd` scripts of the downloaded maven distribution.
 This type does not use `maven-wrapper.jar` nor `MavenWrapperDownloader.java`, only the wrapper scripts are required.
+This is the default type being installed, when no type parameter is specified.

 ```shell
 mvn wrapper:wrapper -Dtype=only-script